google/koladata/docs/api/kd/lists.md

 If `lists` is empty, this returns a single empty list with OBJECT item schema.

 Args:
-  *lists: the DataSlices of Lists to concatenate
+  *lists: The DataSlices of Lists to concatenate.

 Returns:
-  DataSlice of concatenated Lists</code></pre>
+  DataSlice of concatenated Lists.</code></pre>

 ### `kd.lists.explode(x, ndim=1)` {#kd.lists.explode}
 Aliases: